-When organising a general meeting, the company should strive to offer the shareholders a possibility to participate in the decision-making of the general meeting as extensively as possible.
+The general meeting shall be organised in such a manner that the shareholders can participate in the general meeting as extensively as possible.
 Especially in companies with an international ownership structure, the opportunities of shareholders to participate in general meetings vary.
-The company should use reasonable means to promote the participation possibilities of shareholders.
+The company shall use reasonable means to promote the participation possibilities of shareholders.
+The articles of association may stipulate that it is possible to participate in the general meeting by post or telecommunications or by other technical means.
+The board of directors may also make this decision, unless it is otherwise provided in the articles of association.

-Recommendation 3 - Attendance of directors, the managing director and auditor at a general meeting
+Recommendation 3 - Attendance of the board of directors, managing director and auditor at a general meeting

-The managing director, the chairman of the board and a sufficient number of directors shall attend the general meeting.
+The chairman of the board of directors and a sufficient number of members of the board and its committees as well as the managing director shall attend the general meeting.
 In addition, the auditor shall be present at the annual general meeting.

-The presence of the directors and the managing director at the general meeting is necessary to guarantee interaction between the shareholders and the management bodies of the company as well as the shareholders' right to present questions.
+The presence of members of the board of directors and its committees as well as the managing director at the general meeting is necessary to guarantee interaction between the shareholders and the management bodies of the company as well as the shareholders' right to ask questions.

-By exercising their right to present questions, the shareholders can obtain detailed information about matters that may have an impact on the evaluation of the financial statements, the financial position of the company or other issues on the agenda of the general meeting.
+By exercising their right to ask questions, the shareholders can obtain detailed information about matters that may have an impact on the evaluation of the financial statements, the financial position of the company or other issues on the agenda of the general meeting.
 It is particularly important that the managing director and the directors attend the annual general meeting.
 In case of an extraordinary general meeting, it may be sufficient, taking into account the nature of the issue to be dealt with, that the managing director, the chairman of the board and only some of the directors attend the meeting.